LibraryHost/CAVPP_PBCoreElementSet/README.md

 Installation
 ------------

-Uncompress files and rename plugin folder "PBCore-Element-Set".
+Uncompress files and rename plugin folder "PBCoreElementSet".

 Then install it like any other Omeka plugin.
 The plugin has no configuration.